 We want to make sure you fully understand your treatment.
-Below outlines the benefits, expectations, and risks with finasteride 1mg treatment.
+Below outlines the directions, benefits and risks with finasteride 1mg treatment.

 Clinical trials of finasteride showed a significant increase in hair growth in men treated with finasteride compared with placebo in as early as 3 months.
 After five years of treatment, 90% of men taking finasteride maintained or increased hair growth.
 Only 25% of the men taking a placebo maintained or increased hair growth.
 You can view the entire package insert, including the results of the clinical trials, here.